serverless-dna/wide-logger/README.md

 # Wide Logger

 A simple canonical wide logger that is built to gather key, value pairs and then flush them all to the console in a single log message.
 This does not replace your existing detailed debug logging, its an addition.
+All logs emitted by the Wide Logger will be prefixed by `WIDE` so you can quickly and easily find them or use filtered subscriptions to record these in a single place for easy searching and correlation.

 ## Usage